sdrangan/introml/sequence.md

 [Return to home page](./README.md)

-# Demos, Labs and Homeworks
+# Table of Contents

-The class is taught in a sequence of units, as described below.
+The class is taught in a sequence of units.
 Each unit has the following:
 * **Demo**: This is a demonstration that is given in the class lectures to illustrate the basic concepts.
 Some demos have a component that is done in class.
 The demos do not generally cover